nijithneo/InfoSecLibrary/README.md

 - **Miscellaneous**: A collection of diverse resources including interview question banks, lab setup instructions, and more.

-## How to Use

-1. Browse through the folders to find the category you're interested in.
-2. Click on the PDF file you want to read or download.
-3. Feel free to contribute by adding more PDFs or improving the existing content.

-## Contribute

-Contributions are welcome!
-If you have relevant PDFs or would like to improve the organization, feel free to open an issue or submit a pull request.

-## Disclaimer

-Please note that the content in this repository is for educational purposes only.
-Always adhere to ethical guidelines and respect applicable laws while using this information.

 ## License

 This repository is provided under the [MIT License](LICENSE).
 By contributing to this repository, you agree to abide by the terms of this license.